stevengharris/SplitView/README.md

 ## History

+### Version 3.2

+* Display resizing cursors on Mac Catalyst and MacOS when hovering over the splitter.
+* Add ability to hide a side when dragging completes at a point beyond the minimum constraints.
+See the [Hide On Drag](###Hide-On-Drag) section.
+* Add ability to hide the splitter when a side is hidden.
+See the information on `hideSplitter` in the [Modifying And Constraining The Default Splitter](###Modifying-And-Constraining-The-Default-Splitter) section.

 ### Version 3.1

-* Add onDrag modifier to be able to monitor and respond to splitter movement.
-Update README accordingly.
+* Add `onDrag` modifier to be able to monitor and respond to splitter movement.
+See the [Monitoring And Responding To Splitter Movement](###Monitoring-And Responding-To-Splitter-Movement) section.

 ### Version 3.0